Tanzania Cities and Towns

 Mwanza City Tour Summary

 Begin the morning with a lovely breakfast at your hotel and depart at 8:00 a.m. for the Bujora Village to visit the Sukuma Museum, where you will learn about the traditions and culture of the largest tribe in Tanzania.
-The magic drums are fascinating at the museum, and in some exceptional cases, you may even have the opportunity to play them.
+The magic drums are fascinating at the museum, and you may even have the opportunity to play them in some exceptional cases.

 Sundowners enjoy the island’s impressive rocky vantage points with a spectacular view of Mwanza City as the sun sinks into Lake Victoria.
-Saa Nane National Park is a small park, but it’s like visiting a true paradise!
+Saa Nane National Park is small, but it’s like visiting a true paradise!
 End the day by returning to your hotel for the night.

 Include